 Three main body shapes, or types, were first developed by American psychologist William Herbert in the 1940’s; endomorph, mesomorph & ectomorph.britannica.com

 How to Dress for Your Shape

 Apple Body Shape:

-The Apple body shape describes a person who has broader shoulders and bust than they do hips.
-Some of us are genetically created with this shape, and for others it can occur to an extent with menopause and beyond.
+The Apple shape describes a person who has broader shoulders and bust than they do hips.
+Some of us are genetically created with an apple shaped body, and for others it can occur to an extent with menopause and beyond.
 It can also be referred to as an Inverted Triangle body type.

 You know, our little friend belly fat?
-That maturing process can actually give us more of an Apple shape as we age.
+That maturing process can actually give us more of an Apple body type as we age.

 Characteristics of an Apple Body Shape:

 - Weight tends to form on the stomach

 - Average bust size